babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 We already recommend that people should be careful when using proposals lower than Stage 3, let alone publishing them.

-But telling people not to use Stage X goes against the whole purpose of Babel in the first place.
+But only telling people not to use Stage X goes against the whole purpose of Babel in the first place.
 A big reason why proposals gain improvements and move forward are because of the feedback the committee gets from real-world usage (whether in production or not) based on using it via Babel.

-There is certainly a balance to be had here.
-We don't want to scare people away from using new syntax (that is a hard sell 😂), but we also don't want people to get the idea that "once it's in Babel, the syntax is official or immutable".
+There is certainly a balance to be had here: we don't want to scare people away from using new syntax (that is a hard sell 😂), but we also don't want people to get the idea that "once it's in Babel, the syntax is official or immutable".
 Ideally people look into the purpose of a proposal and make the tradeoffs for their use case.

 #### Removing the Stage Presets in v7

-One of the most common things people do is use the Stage 0 or Stage 2 presets.
-We plan to remove the stage presets in v7.
+Even though one of the most common things people do is use the Stage 0 preset, we plan to remove the stage presets in v7.
 We thought at first it would be convienent, that people would make their own unofficial ones anyway, or it might help with "JavaScript fatigue".
-We find now that it just causes more of an issue: people continue to copy/paste configs with out understanding what goes into a preset in the first place.
+It seems to cause more of an issue: people continue to copy/paste configs with out understanding what goes into a preset in the first place.

 After all, seeing `"stage-0"` says nothing.
 My hope is that in making the decision to use proposal plugins explicit, people will have to learn what non-standard syntax they are opting into.
+More intentionality should lead to a better understanding of not just Babel but JavaScript the language and it's development instead of just it's usage.

 ### Publishing Non-standard Syntax

 As a library author, publishing non-standard syntax is setting our users up for possible inconsistencies, refactoring, and breakage of their projects.
 Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means we will inevitability have to change the library code.

 At least if we ship the compiled version, it will still work and the library maintainer can change the output so that it works the same as before.
 Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it, and will have to have the same configuration of Babel as us.
 This is in the same bucket as using TS/JSX/Flow: we wouldn't expect consumers to configure the same compiler environment just because we used them.

-TODO: Or a proposal might just stall because people are busy, etc. Decorators are a great example of this.

 ### Conflating ESM and ES2015+